peopleware/openapi/resource/relations.md

 ## Search index for relations

-Relations can be seen as a separate type of entity and can be stored in the search index in the same way as other types of entities.
-Some conventions are used to make this usable.
+Relations can be seen as a separate type of entity that can be stored in the search index in the same way as other types of entities.
+Some conventions are needed to make this usable.

 ### Core requirements